Rete algorithm: Optimization and performance

 Several optimizations for Rete have been identified and described in academic literature.
 Several of these, however, apply only in very specific scenarios, and therefore often have little or no application in a general-purpose rules engine.
-In addition, alternative algorithms such as TREAT, developed by Daniel P. Miranker LEAPS, and Design Time Inferencing (DeTI) have been formulated which may provide additional performance improvements.
+In addition, alternative algorithms such as TREAT, developed by Daniel P. Miranker LEAPS, and Design Time Inferencing (DeTI) have been formulated that may provide additional performance improvements.

 The Rete algorithm is suited to scenarios where forward chaining and "inferencing" is used to calculate new facts from existing facts, or to filter and discard facts in order to arrive at some conclusion.
 It is also exploited as a reasonably efficient mechanism for performing highly combinatorial evaluations of facts where large numbers of joins must be performed between fact tuples.
 Other approaches to performing rule evaluation, such as the use of decision trees, or the implementation of sequential engines, may be more appropriate for simple scenarios, and should be considered as possible alternatives.

 Performance of Rete is also largely a matter of implementation choices (independent of the network topology), one of which (the use of hash tables) leads to major improvements.

 Most of the performance benchmarks and comparisons available on the web are biased in some way or another.
 To mention only a frequent bias and an unfair type of comparison: